membraneframework/membrane_tutorials/basic_pipeline_extension/03_Tests.md

 As you can see in the code snippet above, we have mocked the invocations of the `File.read!` function - inside the scope of `with_mock/2` they are always returning `"First Line\nSecondLine"`.
 That makes our test so much easier since we do not need to create a mock file with some content meant just for testing - the whole test is defined inside one file.

-Would you be able to write some more tests for the other pipeline's elements?
+Would you be able to write some more tests for the other pipeline's elements yourself?
 Or perhaps you could try to extend the tests for the element we have just checked in action?
 Give it a try, as it is a great exercise that will not only examine if you are familiar with testing the Membrane's system but also - do you understand functionalities of the elements and what is the element generic behavior!

-On the `template/end` branch of [our repository](https://github.com/membraneframework/membrane_basic_pipeline_tutorial), in the `tests/` directory, you will find tests for other elements of the pipeline.
-Feel free to take inspiration from them while writing your own elements!
+When writing your tests for other elements feel free to take inspiration from the ones we provided in the `test/` directory.
+You can find them [here](https://github.com/membraneframework/membrane_basic_pipeline_tutorial/tree/template/end/test).